LysNakagima/LysNakagima/README.md

 👋 Hello!!

-I'm Lys Nakagima, a new code student starting with a big challenge at 42SP.
+I'm Lys Nakagima, a new code student starting with a big challenge at 42SP :alien:.
 I hope that will be a great learning experience.

 You can reach me by the social medias bellow or by 📫 email: lys.nakagima@gmail.com